Izu no Odoriko (1974 film)

-Izu no Odoriko (伊豆の踊子) is a 1974 romantic drama film from Japan.
+Izu no Odoriko (伊豆の踊子), also known as The Izu Dancer, is a 1974 Japanese romantic drama film.
 It was directed by Katsumi Nishikawa and starred Momoe Yamaguchi and Tomokazu Miura.
 This was the first of a series of romantic films starring the couple.

 The film is based on the story The Dancing Girl of Izu by Yasunari Kawabata.
-Nishikawa also directed Izu no Odoriko film produced in 1963.
+Nishikawa also directed the original Izu no Odoriko film that was produced in 1963.